 A1.
-All development must upgrade the public domain for the full width of all site frontage to City of Newcastle specifications.
+All development must upgrade the public domain for the full width of all site frontage to CN specifications.
 Where the proposed works will adjoin and connect into existing or approved works on an adjoining site, then suitable transitions are required beyond the property frontage.